javanto/civem.js/README.md

 # Custom Input Validation Error Messages

-Easily change the HTML5 validation error messages to whatever you wish.
+HTML5 form validation error messages are hard-coded to the browser.
+Civem.js lets you easily change them to whatever you wish.
 For translation or consistency with your server-side error messages.
+Civem.js does not depend on any library or framework, so you can use it without a doubt.

 ## Quick Start